 Mr. Hetzel has served as our Chief Financial Officer and Treasurer since March 2023, prior to which he served as Executive Vice President, Controller (from December 2022) and Controller (from September 2020).
-Mr. Hetzel has over twelve years of real estate and financial management experience focused on real estate and REITs, including multi-family properties, hotels, office buildings, malls, strip centers and condominium development.
+Mr. Hetzel has served as the Chief Financial Officer of SUNS since February 2024.
+Mr. Hetzel has over fourteen years of real estate and financial management experience focused on real estate and REITs, including multi-family properties, hotels, office buildings, malls, strip centers and condominium development.
 Mr. Hetzel formerly served as VP of Finance for Eld-AD National Properties, LLC, a real estate development and asset management company, from August 2016 to September 2020, and from August 2009 to August 2016, Mr. Hetzel was a manager in the REIT audit practice at PricewaterhouseCoopers.
 Mr. Hetzel received a Master of Business Administration, Accounting BSBA and Finance BSBA from the University of Central Florida and is a licensed Certified Public Accountant.